Building Connections & Confidence

 Why did we start connection & confidence groups?

-Gavin and Chantel started connection and confidence groups due to a growing demand to support children and teens in learning how to manage emotions, interact with peers, and develop interpersonal/intrapersonal skills outside of individual therapy.
+Groups were started due to a growing demand to support children and teens in learning how to manage emotions, interact with peers, and develop interpersonal/intrapersonal skills outside of individual therapy.
 Moreover, it is developmentally appropriate for adolescents to prefer feedback from peers than adults, which is another reason adolescents are oftentimes more open to this treatment modality.

 What will your teen or child get out of a connection & confidence group?